omonimus1/blog-jade-rubick/content/posts/2021-02-06--demo-driven-development/index.md

 ### Technical leadership meetings

-Similarly, you can use technical leadership meetings to offer a similar type of critique for technical plans.
+You can use technical leadership meetings to offer a similar type of critique for technical plans.
 Your technical leaders can come together and share anything interesting about the technical tradeoffs they’re making.

 These meetings can be extraordinarily impactful.
 One of the most common causes of project failure is projects that take too many ambitious bets at the same time.
 And many of the challenges of engineering organizations result from technical decisions made in previous years.
 Having a group that can set technical standards will prevent painful migration projects from blossoming.
 And creating a culture of discussing the long-term implications of choices can avoid lots of pain in future years.